ethersync/ethersync/README.md

     Plug 'ethersync/ethersync-vim'
     ```

+To confirm that the plugin works, try running the `:EthersyncInfo` command in Neovim.

 ## Usage

 To collaborate on a file called `file` in a directory called `playground`, follow these steps: